Real-world tested VPN reviews you can trust

 Even at home, your internet provider can see what websites you visit.
 And without a VPN, every site and app you use can see your IP address, which reveals your location.

 A VPN keeps your activity private no matter where you are.
-We explain this in detail in our guide: Do You Need a VPN at Home?.
+We explain this in detail in our guide: Do I Need a VPN at Home?.

 Here are a few examples of what a VPN protects at home: